rudikiaz/queue-notify-client/README.md

    - On first launch, a unique UUID is generated and displayed.
    - Share this UUID with the Telegram bot and click **Register UUID**.
 Upon successful registration, the encoded ID is stored.
 2. **Folder Selection:**
    - Use the **Select Folder** button to choose your WoW retail folder.
-The app then monitors the **Screenshots** subfolder.
+The app monitors the **Screenshots** subfolder.
 3. **Watching & Notifications:**
-   - Once registered and a valid folder is selected, the folder watcher activates and updates the status.
+   - When registered and a valid folder is selected, the folder watcher is activated.
-   - New `.tga` files trigger the `/notify` endpoint and are deleted after being processed.
+   - New `.tga` files trigger the `/notify` endpoint and are deleted after processing.
 4. **Test Notifications:**
    - Use the **Test Notifications** button to manually verify the notification flow.
 5. **External Link Actions:**
    - Click the Telegram link to register your Telegram user.
    - Click the CurseForge link to be redirected to the QueueNotify addon page in your default browser.
+6. **Tray & Auto-Start:**
+   - When you close the window, the app hides to the system tray.
+   - Use the auto-start toggle to configure whether the app should launch automatically with your system.

 ---

 ## Git Ignore

-The `.gitignore` file ensures that files such as the `node_modules` folder are not committed to version control.
+The `.gitignore` file ensures that files and directories such as `node_modules` are not committed to version control.

 ```
 node_modules/